-were conducted in September 1999 at the University of Michigan.
-11 In September 2000 we conducted two independent sessions for each mechanism under the large treatment (R_l1 , R_l2 , T_l1 and T_l2), and five independent sessions for each mechanism (R_o1 - R_o5 , T_o1 - T_o5) under the random treatment.
+For the original treatment five independent sessions for each mechanism ($R_o 1-R_o 5$, $T_o 1-T_o 5$) were conducted in September 1999 at the University of Michigan.11 In September 2000 we conducted two independent sessions for each mechanism under the large treatment ($R_1 1$, $R_1 2$, $T_1 1$, and $T_1 2$), and five independent sessions for each mechanism ($R_o 1-R_o 5$, $T_o 1-T_o 5$) under the random treatment.

-Table 3 summarizes features of experimental sessions, including dates experiments were conducted, environments, subject per session and total number of subjects under each treatment.
+Table 3 summarizes features of experimental

+11 There were also two incomplete sessions for RSD, in each of which one subject left in the middle of the experiment and the experimenter allocated all houses as if there were 12 houses and 11 participants.
+Since that might have changed the perception of the problem for others, we exclude these two sessions in the analysis.
+Results including these two sessions are not qualitatively different (they are in fact stronger) and are available from the authors upon request. sessions, including dates experiments were conducted, environments, subjects per session, and total number of subjects under each treatment.
 All sessions were conducted by hand.
 Our subjects were undergraduate students at the University of Michigan.
 No subject participated in more than one session.
 This gives us a total of 24 independent sessions and 480 subjects.
 Each session consisted of one round only.
 The sessions lasted between 40-45 minutes, with the first 20-25 minutes being used for instructions.
 The conversion rate was \$1 for all sessions.
 Each subject also received a participation fee of \$3 in addition to their earnings from the experiment.
-The average earning (including participation fee) was \$14.7.
+The average earning (including participation fee) was \$14.70.

 Each subject randomly drew an envelope with an ID number and instructions inside, then was seated in a chair in a classroom.
 The experimenter read the instructions aloud.
 Subjects asked questions, which were answered in public.
 Subjects were then given ten minutes to read the instructions again at their own pace and to make their decisions.
-At the end of ten minutes the experimenter collected the decisions and asked volunteers to come to the front to draw pingpong balls out of an urn, which generated the initial priority queue.
-For the original and random treatments, the experimenter allocated all houses in public according to the specific house allocation mechanism, and paid the subjects at the end of the experiment.
-For the large treatment, because of the complexity involved in computing the results by hand, the experimental sessions ended after the initial priority queue was generated.
-Then the experimenter put the subjects' decisions and queues into a computer to generate the allocations, announced the allocations and paid the subjects the next day.
+At the end of ten minutes the experimenter collected the decisions and asked volunteers to come to the front to draw